*NOTE*

 If you miss a meeting for a non-emergency:

 You will still be expected to call and schedule a makeup meeting according to the monitor’s availability.
 A makeup meeting does not negate the initial missed appointment that should have taken place.
 Each client is allowed TWO missed/rescheduled meetings over the course of their supervision period.
 Missed meetings without a makeup meeting will be noted as a violation of the terms and conditions of supervision, and will be referred on to the Court of jurisdiction.
-A THIRD missed appointment, regardless of past makeup meetings will be noted as a violation of the terms and conditions of supervision, and will be referred on to the Court of jurisdiction.
+A THIRD missed appointment, regardless of past makeup meetings, will be noted as a violation of the terms and conditions of supervision, and will be referred on to the Court of jurisdiction.
 Each client must return to the normal, scheduled appointment times after a missed appointment, even if the makeup appointment is very close to the regular appointment on the calendar.

 If you find that the date and time of your monitoring check in no longer works, you will need to work with the Choices team to lock in a new check in timeslot based on the monitor’s current availability.
 This new date/time will replace the original for the remainder of your supervision period, and will not be changed again without very specific reasoning as to why it must be moved a third time, and it cannot be changed again beyond that point.